jjo93sa/stackhpc-kayobe-config/doc/source/operations/upgrading-openstack.rst

 back-to-back.
 A 200s delay eliminates this issue.
 On particularly large or slow deployments, consider increasing this timeout.

+Additionally errors have been observed at sites with OVS networking where after the upgrade, tenant networking is broken and requires a reset of RabbitMQ.
+This can be done by running the rabbitmq-reset playbook.

 .. code-block:: bash

    kayobe overcloud service configuration generate --node-config-dir /tmp/ignore -kt none